JerBouma/FinanceToolkit/README.md

 ## Using the Financial Toolkit

-A basic example of how to initialise the Financial Toolkit is shown below.
+A basic example of how to initialise the Financial Toolkit is shown below, also see [this notebook](/examples/Financial%20Toolkit%20-%201.%20Getting%20Started.ipynb) for a detailed Getting Started guide as well as [this notebook](/examples/Financial%20Toolkit%20-%202.%20Combining%20the%20Financial%20Toolkit%20with%20the%20Finance%20Database.ipynb) that includes the [Finance Database 🌎](https://github.com/JerBouma/FinanceDatabase) and a proper financial analysis.

 ````python
 from financialtoolkit import Toolkit